Luther H. Hodges: Civil rights

 In 1959, Hodges became involved in the Kissing Case, where two young African-American boys (one aged 9, and one aged 7) had been convicted of rape because a white girl (aged 8) had kissed them each on the cheek.
 They had been sentenced to the state reformatory.
 A range of activists, civil rights organizations, Eleanor Roosevelt and President Eisenhower, in addition to the international press, pressured Hodges for clemency.
 After three months Hodges pardoned them, but refused to apologize.
 Former First Lady Eleanor Roosevelt "led an international campaign on their behalf."

+Secretary of Commerce

+In 1961 he was appointed as United States Secretary of Commerce under Presidents John F. Kennedy and Lyndon B. Johnson, serving until 1965.